 Hastebin is a simple pastebin which can be installed on a protected device such as a Synology NAS.
 Sharing code is a good thing, and it should be really easy to do it.
 A lot of times, you want to show somebody something – and that’s where you use pastebins.
+An alternative to Hastebin is Hasty Paste.
 In this step by step guide I will show you how to install Hastebin on your Synology NAS using Docker.

 Install Docker via Synology “Package Center”.

 Go to File Station and open the docker folder.
 Inside the docker folder, create one new folder and name it hastebin.
 Follow the instructions in the image below.

 Note: Be careful to enter only lowercase, not uppercase letters.